phetsims/geometric-optics/doc/implementation-notes.md

 To identify sim-specific support for keyboard input, search for `tagName`.
 These classes have custom input listeners that handle keyboard events (e.g. `KeyboardDragListener`).

-To identify hotkeys, search for `addHotkey`.
+To identify hotkeys, search for `new KeyboardListener`.

 Setting focus for tools is done via tab traversal.
 This sim does not use `GrabDragInteraction`.